nitinkc/nitinkc.github.io/_posts/Java/threads/2023-10-10-asynchronous-programming.md

   actions on it
 * takes **Consumer** as the input
 * returns `CompletableFuture<Void>()` type Void

+### Exceptionally

+With the use of **exceptionally** if the execution of the task is
+* OK, go to the next THEN
+* exception, go to the next EXCEPTIONALLY,
+  * BUT with proper type handling.
+The return type of Exceptionally has to be of the proper type.
+  * Write the exception code generically and use that so that it aligns to the data type properly.

+  {% gist nitinkc/6ddd9a3a39bb8639ffe23e9dee2ea709 %}

 ### thenCombine()
 **Use Case** : When there is a need to bring data from multiple microservices and combine them